-BCI has therefore created an expanded and standardised set of categories for the farmers and workers active in global cotton production.
-The aim is to harmonise understanding and ensure that those likely to be among the most vulnerable participants in the cotton value chain are effectively included in the BCSS.
-This set of categories is for the purposes of improved consistency across partners and stakeholders in different countries and contexts, and is based on functional roles.
-The categories, while loosely based on International Labour Organization recommendations, have no legal ramifications, i.e. participants are not required to disclose their legal landholding or official immigration status.
-The categories are envisioned to support Implementing Partners in more fully identifying their participants, in order to enable optimised programme planning and implementation.
+This set of categories is for the purposes of improved consistency across BCI's partners and stakeholders in different countries and contexts, and based on functional roles.
+The categories, while following International Labour Organisation recommendations, do not have legal ramifications, i.e. participants are not required to disclose legal landholding or official immigration status.
+The categories are envisioned to support BCI and its partners in more precisely identifying their participants and beneficiaries to optimise project planning and implementation and ultimately achieve meaningful impact.

-The document first describes the categories of farmers and workers, including tenant farmers and sharecroppers, then explains the process for categorising each and creating a labour profile.
+The document will first define the categories of Farmers and Workers, then explain the process for categorising each and creating a labour profile.